 At the end of the financial year, an assessment is made on whether there are indicators that the Group's investments in subsidiaries and joint ventures are impaired.
-The Group's carrying amount of investment in joint ventures as at 30 September 2020 is approximately \$Nil (2019: \$5,502,000).
-The Company's carrying amount of investments in subsidiaries as at 30 September 2020 is approximately \$4,320,000 (2019: \$4,320,000).
+The Group's carrying amount of investment in joint ventures as at 30 September 2021 is \$Nil (2020: \$Nil).
+The Company's carrying amount of investments in subsidiaries as at 30 September 2021 is approximately \$4,320,000 (2020: \$4,320,000).

 Investments in subsidiaries and joint ventures are tested for impairment whenever there is objective evidence that these assets may be impaired.
 An impairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its fair value less costs to sell and its value-in-use.
 The recoverable amounts of the cash-generating units have been determined based on the higher of fair value less cost to sell and value-in-use.
 The fair value less costs to sell is based on quoted market prices at the balance sheet date.
 The value-in-use calculation is based on a discounted cash flow model.
 The cash flows are derived from the budget for the next five years and do not include restructuring activities that the Group is not yet committed to or significant future investments that will enhance the asset's performance of the cash generating unit being tested.
+In determining the recoverable amounts, the Company has considered the expected and estimated impact of COVID-19 on the key inputs and key assumptions applied.